farihamahaldar-beep/DSAI3202-lab2/README.md

          - Almost 60% of all reviews are 5-star ratings.
          - The data shows a strong bias toward extreme ratings - many 5-stars (positive) and relatively fewer middle ratings.
          - Only 6.5% of reviews are 1-star indicating most customers are satisfied.
+         - This imbalance in ratings could introduce bias in machine learning models, as the model may become more biased toward predicting positive outcomes.
            This indicates that amazon products generally satisfy customers.
 The low percentage of 1-2 star reviews (10.4% combined) suggests decent product quality overall.

       3. Review Length vs Rating